Exploring the classical world

 What you will study

-You'll begin with the overall geography and history of the era to gain a framework in which you can situate the individual cultures and periods that you'll study in this module.
+You'll begin with the overall geography and history of the classical world to gain a framework in which you can situate the individual cultures and periods that you'll study in this module.
 It will also provide background knowledge for further modules in classical studies that you may wish to take in the future.

 After this introduction, the module is organised historically, allowing you to study a range of different topics in chronological order, moving from Greece to Rome.
-However, it isn't simply a survey module, as you will engage, in depth, with a selection of particularly interesting aspects of the classical world.
+However, it isn't simply a run through history, as you will engage, in depth, with a selection of particularly interesting aspects of the classical world.
 The common theme running throughout the module is an exploration of what made different places and times culturally distinctive, and how we can try to understand them so many years later.
 The module is divided into the following six sections:

 This will help you think about the methods that we can use to study the classical world, and introduce you to the sources at our disposal.
 It will also let you familiarise yourself with key features of Greek and Roman geography and history.

 Block 1: Homer and the Early Greek World